changwenjun/dzip/README.markdown

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/jszip.svg)](https://github.com/changwenjun/dzip)

+Support 4g file download each time, jszip is not the opponent

 A library for creating, reading and editing .zip files with JavaScript, with a lovely and simple API.